ma-laforge/CMDimData.jl/doc/EasyPlot.md

 Note that you must choose a particular backend on which the plot is to be displayed.
 To achieve this, you must specify a subtype of `EasyPlot.EasyPlotDisplay` that corresponds to a [plotting backend](EasyPlot_backends.md).

-## Example: Displaying a Simple Plot:
+## Example: Displaying a simple plot:

 Here is a simple example showing how to display a plot with EasyPlot: